-The rest of this report will provide an As a result of identified difficulties in acquitting grant funding, officers reviewed the funding guidelines and assessed mechanisms to determine how to improve the funding arrangements.
-Officers referred to the Local Governments to assess how they provide funding and services to the cruise sector.
-This provided some insight, with the following overview of Cruise Ship services compared to other local government areas (LGAs) and research into the Cruise Ship industry.
-It will then cover Cruise Broome's application for funding in 2024/25 is assessed below with a recommended approach moving forward for Council's consideration.
+The rest of this report will provide an overview of Cruise Ship services compared to other local government areas (LGAs) and research into the Cruise Ship industry.
+It will then cover Cruise Broome's application for funding in 2024/25 and provide a recommended approach moving forward for Council's consideration.